 Andrew: [00:54:39] That would be fantastic.

 When you’re in debt, how you manage your money needs to change.
-Having a debt repayment strategy will put you on the right track, but beyond that, you’ll also need a practical budget and a sustainable spending plan.
-Changing habits is never easy and there will be an adjustment period, but it’s worth it to be free from debt.
+A clear debt repayment strategy is key to getting on the right track, but beyond that, you’ll also need a practical budget and a sustainable spending plan.

-2. Not asking for help
+2. Not asking for help when you need it

 [00:07:14] Ramit: Is fear your motivator?